Frequently Asked Questions about the IRB Application

 - I received an expiration notice from the IRB Office, but I don't intend to seek an extension of my approval (funding expired, data collection and analysis is complete, etc.).
 What should I do?

-Use the eResearch online application system to submit an SCR and indicate "termination".
+Use the eResearch online application system to submit a "termination".

 - Do I need to complete a Scheduled Continuing Review (SCR) of my IRB approval if my funding has ended?

-If you are still collecting and/or analyzing data, you must submit a Scheduled Continuing Review (SCR) application using the eResearch online application system.
+If you are still collecting and/or analyzing data, you must submit a Scheduled Continuing Review (SCR) application, if prompted, using the eResearch online application system.
 If the funding has ended, data analysis is complete, and the only activity is preparing submissions for publication, you do not need to complete an SCR.
 In this case, use the eResearch online application system to submit an SCR termination application.

 Termination of IRB Approval